side arrows to view more images

 My perfect stripper, prettier, shinier, somehow more white and less violent than I will ever be, made her living on being edible- constructing a facade that could be easily consumed under a man's gaze.
 I don't intend to belittle her.
 Part of me envies her ability to survive in spaces I cannot.
 I want to be her still- but I don't want to go down easy.
 Beautiful, but putrid, sour, and choking on the way down.
 I want men to gag and retch while they consume me.

 My practice dissects these feelings.
-Through humor and discomfort, I relive the gaze and I attempt to murder my onlookers.
+Through humor and discomfort, I relive the gaze, and I attempt to murder my onlookers.
 I force intimacy and I punish those who participate.